Kumasi residents optimistic about year 2021 despite coronavirus

 Although there has been news about a second wave of the COVID-19 and a new strain of the virus emerging in other countries, Ghanaians are hopeful that the coming year, 2021, is going to be better.

-Most people worldwide have been threatened by the COVID-19 virus which gradually claimed many lives in the latter part of 2019 and 2020.
+Most people worldwide have been threatened by the COVID-19 virus which gradually claimed many lives in the latter part of the year 2019 and 2020.

 The pandemic had crippled many activities in academic, industries, economic, social and to a large extent, the health sector.